cncf/people/README.md

 ## Notes

-After your PR is merged, CLOWarden will apply changes you have requested and then report on [clowarden.io/audit](https://clowarden.io/audit/?page=1)
+After your PR is merged to main, CLOWarden will apply changes you have requested and then report the access changes made taken on [clowarden.io/audit](https://clowarden.io/audit/?page=1)

-CLOWarden periodically reads config.yaml on the main branch to apply the permissions to repos in the CNCF orgs.

 Changes are applied within an hour of being merged.